Rollback of U.S. spy powers would mark post-9/11 watershed

 The Obama administration is issuing increasingly dire warnings, sometimes citing Islamic State's calls on its supporters to conduct attacks wherever they live.

 "The intelligence community will lose important capabilities," Director of National Intelligence James Clapper said in a statement.
-"At this late date, prompt passage of the USA Freedom Act by the Senate is the best way to minimize any possible disruption of our ability to protect the American people."
+"Prompt passage of the USA Freedom Act by the Senate is the best way to minimize any possible disruption of our ability to protect the American people."

 "The government still has expansive ... law enforcement tools that will remain in place," said Anthony Romero, executive director of the American Civil Liberties Union.

-Groups as diverse as the left-leaning ACLU and the conservative Tea Party Patriots argue the telephone data program in particular is unconstitutionally broad, targeting the communications of millions of innocent Americans.
+Groups as diverse as the left-leaning ACLU and the conservative Tea Party Patriots argue the telephone data program is unconstitutionally broad, targeting the communications of millions of innocent Americans.

 "COLLECTING THE DOTS"

-The bulk telephone records program, first exposed to journalists by Snowden, collects metadata - data that provides information about other data - about U.S. citizens' phone calls.
-This includes the number dialed and time and length of the call but not the content of the conversation.
+The bulk telephone records program, first exposed to journalists by Snowden, collects metadata, which is data that provides information about other data, about U.S. citizens' phone calls.
+This includes the number dialed and time and length of the call but not its content.

 Senior U.S. officials have said the surveillance fills a critical gap, determining whether a militant overseas is communicating with someone inside the United States.